DIY retrofit of rain light sensor for auto wipers and headlights on VW

 Any car with a highline central electric control module (CECM) should be compatible with a rain sensor but I don't know which rain sensor is compatible with what control module.
 Generally speaking, the newer ones are backwards compatible.
 If your control module long coding has a checkbox for adding the rain sensor, it should work.
 See the bottom for coding details.

 Here is what the rain sensor looks like on a factory install.
 I needed a new windshield (which insurance paid for) and some styles of mk5 rain sensors are being discontinued from VW so they were on sale for $9.
 I bought an auto dimming mirror from a junkyard so the final price was about $160.
-Click to enlarge the pictures (many images on this page are thumbnails).
+Click to enlarge the pictures (most images on this page are thumbnails).

 vw rain light sensorauto dimming vs. stock mirror